Central Africa Republic: Rebels launch attack on capital | DW | 13.01.2021

 A coalition of armed groups launched an attack close to the capital Bangui on Wednesday before being pushed back by government troops and the UN's peacekeeping force, MINUSCA.

-The rebel group, the Coalition of Patriots for Change (CPC), came within 9 km (5.5 miles) of the the capital.
+The rebel group, the Coalition of Patriots for Change (CPC), came within 9 kilometers (5.5 miles) of the capital.

 DW reporter Jean-Fernand Koena in Bangui reported that the fighting lasted for several hours.